 If you’re not sure what benefits and perks are included with your card, check your card’s website or call your card issuer.

 If you are lacking in the travel points department, it may be a good time to sign up for a new credit card.
-A CreditCards.com study in October found six credit cards offering sign-up bonuses worth more than $1,000.
-That might cover your flights, hotel and maybe your rental car – or at least a few meals.
+That sign-up bonus might cover your flights, hotel and maybe your rental car – or at least a few meals.